 On the one hand, this hero comes to the rescue when healthy diet food is needed.
 On the other hand, he saves animals because people prefer plant-based meat and don’t notice the difference.

-The white silhouette of a bull was placed in a green circle, the color of which symbolized natural ingredients.
+The white silhouette of a bull was placed within a green circle, whose color symbolized natural ingredients.
 Below it was the black phrase “BEYOND MEAT,” occupying one line.
 The font remained uppercase, clear, and strict, now reminiscent of TipoType’s Arazati Negra Condensada Regular.
-This design conveyed the company’s confidence in what it was doing.
+This design conveyed the company’s confidence in its work.

 2021 – today

 Fisk Studio and Falkon Content reworked Beyond Meat’s visual style, making it more consistent and cohesive.
-The team led by Juju Yeo (Art Director), Greg Fisk (Design Director), Serge Kirsanov (Creative Director), and Dexton Debori (Project Manager) reduced the font size but increased its weight, making the brand name more prominent.
+The team led by Juju Yeo (Art Director), Greg Fisk (Design Director), Serge Kirsanov (Creative Director), and Dexton Debori (Project Manager) reduced the font size.
+Still, it increased its weight, making the brand name more prominent.
 A bright and saturated shade of black was chosen for the same purpose.
 On the other hand, the green color became paler.
-The new font system makes it possible to remove the word “MEAT” and replace it with the name of a specific product when using the logo on the packaging.
+The new font system allows the removal of the word “MEAT” and its replacement with the name of a specific product when the logo is used on packaging.
 This unifies the company’s extensive product line.

 Font and Colors

-In 2021, the font of the Beyond Meat logo was bolder than the previous version.
-It still lacks serifs, as the sans-serif font displays well on both large billboards and small labels.
+In 2021, the Beyond Meat logo’s font was bolder than in previous versions.
+However, the sans-serif font still lacks serifs and is legible on both large billboards and small labels.

 The green color symbolizes the natural composition of meat substitutes made from plant-based ingredients and indicates a conscientious attitude toward the environment.